gillian-guide/gillian-guide.github.io/docs/troubleshooting.en.md

 ??? info "RMN60 error on launch"
     Occurs on downgraded versions.
 Install [ZolikaPatch](essential-modding/zolikapatch.md).

+??? info "Broken LOD's during long gameplay periods"
+    Tone down the amount of texture mods you're using - especially stuff like road textures and other things that are loaded all the time.

 ??? info "Game crashes immediately upon booting | Won't even boot"
     * Make sure you don't have any duplicate mods - for example, you may have left [FusionFix](essential-modding/fusionfix.md) in both the :material-folder:==plugins== and the game folder.
 The game won't start in this case.